blendernc/blendernc/docs/source/examples/simple_animation.rst

 Download your own data! (optional)
 ----------------------------------

-Let's download daily sea surface temperature data from 1981 to the present derived from satellite observations (`for more info click here <https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-sea-surface-temperature?tab=overview>`__) and download it by following the instructions `here <https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-sea-surface-temperature?tab=form>`__!
+Let's download daily sea surface temperature data from 1981 to the present derived from satellite observations (`for more info click here <https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-sea-surface-temperature?tab=overview>`__) and download it by following the instructions `here <https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-sea-surface-temperature?tab=form>`_ [Dataset]_!
 Let's start downloading one year, for example, 2020.

 .. code-block:: bash